DOI-ONRR/doi-extractives-data/data/Create-pivot-table.md

 <img src="../img/data/pivot-subtitles.png" alt="" width="400" />

 **Save the document as an `.csv` by going to "File", slecting "Save as" and choosing the `.csv` document type.
-Once you have saved the `.csv`, you can use a ruby script `csv_tsv.rb` in the root directory of this project to tranform the data from `.csv` to `.tsv`.**
+Once you have saved the `.csv`, you can use a ruby script `scripts/csv_tsv.rb` in the root directory of this project to tranform the data from `.csv` to `.tsv`.**

 ```
-ruby csv_tsv.rb path/to/csv.csv path/to/tsv.tsv
+ruby scripts/csv_tsv.rb path/to/csv.csv path/to/tsv.tsv
 ```

 Now you are ready to run `npm test`!